 4. Marketing Automation

 The use of marketing automation will continue to rise in 2017, as it continues its push for global domination.
-If you’re not sure what marketing automation is, it’s essentially the use of software which allows you to automate marketing processes that previously would have been done manually.
+If you’re not sure what marketing automation is, it’s essentially the use of software that allows you to automate marketing processes that previously would have been done manually.

-This can be anything from setting up email responses to certain triggers, to dividing your audience into different buyer personas and designing marketing campaigns specifically for each group.
+This can be anything from setting up email responses to certain triggers to dividing your audience into different buyer personas and designing marketing campaigns specifically for each group.

 When used in the right way, it can do wonders for productivity, and there are plenty of options available.
 Here at BannerFlow, we started to use Hubspot this year, and it has been a great success.
 We’ve streamlined a lot of different processes, which has allowed us to spend more time on the fun, creative side of marketing.